KunwooLeeKay/emg2qwerty/README.md

   - [x] Include test results for online inference
 - [ ] **Experiment with hand animation (if time permits)**:
   - [ ] Explore and incorporate the [emg2pose](https://github.com/facebookresearch/emg2pose) dataset

-## Results

-> TODO - Add a link to the final report.

 ## Acknowledgements